DaviBrinoLima/C_School/README.md

 # C_School
-This repository consists of the study notes I've written and the exercises I've done to learn the basics of C. It function are to present my progress in C to my teachers and to serve as an initial portfolio of my work as a programmer.
+This repository consists of study notes I wrote and exercises I did to learn and deepen my knowledge of C programming.
+Its purpose is to show my progress in C to my teachers and serve as an initial portfolio of my work as a programmer.